sdiehl/wiwinwlh/tutorial.md

 Haskell has bindings for most major databases and persistence engines.
 Generally the libraries will consist of two different layers.
 The raw bindings which wrap the C library or wire protocol will usually be called `-simple`.
-So for example `postgres-simple`.
-While higher level libraries will typically depend on this library for the bindings and provide higher level interfaces for building queries, managing transactions, and connection pooling.
+So for example `postgresql-simple` is the Haskell library for interfacing with the C library `libpq-dev`.
+Higher level libraries will depend on this library for the bindings and provide higher level interfaces for building queries, managing transactions, and connection pooling.

 Postgres
 --------